Ad Quality Issues or Support

 Regardless of how you choose to share your preferences for interest-based ads tracking, for devices where we are able to see that an opt-out selection has been made, we will stop tracking your activities for the purposes of serving interest-based advertising.

-If you’d like to adjust your choices regarding the use of precise location data by third parties such as AdColony, you may do so via your device settings.
+If you’d like to adjust your choices regarding the use of location data by third parties such as AdColony, you may do so via your device settings.
 For your convenience, we provide links to instructions for both Apple iOS and Android devices.
-Also, most mobile applications that collect precise location information offer mechanisms to control the collection and use of precise location information.
-Please note that these choice mechanisms won’t impact previously collected precise location information.
+Also, most mobile applications that collect location information offer mechanisms to control the collection and use of location information.
+Please note that these choice mechanisms won’t impact previously collected location information.

 OPT-OUT FROM OUR PARTNER’S INTEREST-BASED ADVERTISING